ChangWynn/CV/README.md

 - Excel in working effectively in diverse teams, valuing different perspectives and contributing to a positive team dynamic.

 #### Communication
-- Demonstrated Excellent verbal and written communication skills through team projects during the Software Engineer Bootcamp.
+- Demonstrated excellent verbal and written communication skills through team projects during the Software Engineer Bootcamp.
 - Proficient in conveying complex technical concepts to both technical and non-technical stakeholders.

 #### Problem-Solving